 The overall decrease in current assets is due to reduction in cash balance due to timing offset by increase in grant receivable related to accrual for ESSER II funds.
-The increase in capital assets is mainly due to the implementation of GASB 87 and reporting of the lease asset and purchase of a new PA system and the laptops.
-The increase in noncurrent liabilities is due to implementation of GASB 87 and the reporting of long-term portion of the lease liability.
-The increase in current liabilities is due to GASB 87 implementation and the recording of short-term portion of the lease liability and more full-time employees in the current year and higher salaries accrued.
+The decrease in capital assets and noncurrent liabilities are mainly due to the implementation of GASB 87 and reporting of the lease asset and lease liability, which both reflect a reduction of \$532,924 in the current year.
+The increase in current liabilities is due to the recording of short-term portion of the lease liability and an increase of \$35,580 reflecting increased enrollment, more full-time employees in the current year and higher salaries accrued.